fernandormoraes/the-bob-project/README.md

     	"password": "123"
     }

-Or inserting manually in database (note that password in encrypted using *BCRYPT*):
+Or inserting manually in the database (note that password in encrypted using *BCRYPT*):

     insert into users (email, name, password, username) values ('test@mail.com', 'Test', '$2a$12$MIOta4TsmAYOA3b.YP1QYOJPU35KBWOA1jJLQhdeYEK0ksSZLZe/S', 'test@mail.com'); // Password '123'

     insert into users_roles (user_id, roles_id) values (1, 1);

-At this moment, the mobile application is ready for a login with email and password, yet, there is no courses available in the home page, let's insert some courses.
+At this moment, the mobile application is ready for a login with email and password, yet, there are no courses available in the home page, let's insert some courses.

     insert into course (cover, description) values ('https://media.geeksforgeeks.org/wp-content/uploads/20240104114808/Free-JavaScript-Courses.jpg', 'Javascript Course');

 You're ready to go!
-It is possible to insert multiple courses, just note that *cover* column is a link to an image.
+At this moment, it is possible to insert multiple courses, note that *cover* column is a link to an image.
 The microservices are ready to get modules and content, but the mobile application only supports showing courses *for now*.

 ### Testing RSBF route

-It is possible to GET the UI code response from a RSBF.
+It is possible to GET the UI code response from an RSBF.

 First step, POST a login